-In March 2016, the Board considered all direct and indirect transactions and relationships between each director or director nominee (either directly or as a partner, stockholder, officer, director, or employee of an entity that has a relationship with Farmer Mac) and Farmer Mac and its management to determine whether any of those transactions or relationships were inconsistent with a determination that the director or director nominee is independent.
-As a result of its review, the Board affirmatively determined that each of the following current directors meets the criteria for director independence set forth above and, therefore, is independent: Dennis L. Brack, Chester J. Culver, Richard H. Davidson, James R. Engebretsen, Dennis A. Everson, Sara L. Faivre-Davis, Douglas L. Flory, Mitchell A. Johnson, Lowell L. Junkins, Clark B. Maxwell, James B. McElroy, Bruce J. Sherrick, and Myles J. Watts.
+In March 2017, the Board considered all direct and indirect transactions and relationships between each director (either directly or as a partner, stockholder, officer, director, or employee of an entity that has a relationship with Farmer Mac) and Farmer Mac and its management to determine whether any of those transactions or relationships were inconsistent with a determination that the director is independent.
+As a result of its review, the Board affirmatively determined that each of the following current directors meets the criteria for director independence set forth above and, therefore, is independent: Dennis L. Brack, Chester J. Culver, Richard H. Davidson, James R. Engebretsen, Dennis A. Everson, Sara L. Faivre, Douglas A. Felton, Douglas L. Flory, Mitchell A. Johnson, Lowell L. Junkins, Clark B. Maxwell, Bruce J. Sherrick, and Myles J. Watts.
 During the same review, the Board determined that Thomas W. Hill and Douglas E. Wilhelm were not independent because they are each currently a party to a services agreement with an entity that holds more than 5% of Farmer Mac's Class B Voting Common Stock, under which each of them serves as an employee of the related stockholder.
-The Board also affirmatively determined that director nominee Douglas A. Felton meets the criteria for director independence set forth above and, therefore, is independent.
+In addition, the Board had previously determined that James B. McElroy, who retired from the Board in May 2016, was independent.

 In determining that each of the current directors other than Messrs.
 Hill and Wilhelm is independent of Farmer Mac, the Board considered that because financial institutions are required to own Voting Common Stock to participate in Farmer Mac's programs, transactions often occur in the ordinary course of business between Farmer Mac and companies or other entities at which some of the current directors or director nominees are or have been officers or directors.
 In particular, the Board evaluated for each of Messrs.
 Brack and Everson all transactions between Farmer Mac and the company where each serves as a director.
 Those transactions included sales of qualified loans and USDA-guaranteed portions and guarantee and long-term standby purchase commitment transactions, as well as the annual amount of guarantee and commitment fees paid to Farmer Mac by that company and any servicing or other fees received by that company from Farmer Mac.
 In each case, the transactions had terms and conditions comparable to those applicable to entities unaffiliated with Farmer Mac.
 The Board affirmatively determined that none of the relationships were material for purposes of the independence criteria.
-For additional information about transactions between Farmer Mac and entities affiliated with its current directors, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Related Party Transactions" and Note 3 in Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2015.
+For additional information about transactions between Farmer Mac and entities affiliated with its current directors, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Results of Operations-Related Party Transactions" and Note 3 in Farmer Mac's Annual Report on Form 10-K for the year ended December 31, 2016 filed with the SEC on March 9, 2017.